-In the situation of Hawai'i, the usurpation of sovereignty during military occupation would appear to have been total since the beginning of the twentieth century.
+In the situation of the Hawaiian Kingdom, the usurpation of sovereignty during military occupation would appear to have been total since the beginning of the twentieth century.
 It might be argued that usurpation of sovereignty is a continuing offence, committed as long as the usurpation of sovereignty persists.
 Alternatively, a plausible understanding of the crime is that it consists of discrete acts.
 Once these acts occur, the crime has been completed.
-In other words, the actus reus of the crime is the conduct that usurps sovereignty rather than the ongoing situation involving the status of a lack of
+In other words, the actus reus of the crime is the conduct that usurps sovereignty rather than the ongoing situation